 Your followers are looking for content that is helpful or entertaining.
 Here's how to offer them something they can use, love and share with their friends.

-In his book Tweet Naked, online marketing expert and Social Media Firm CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
-In this edited excerpt, the author explains the importance of the content you're posting on social media and how you can get your hands on more of it.
+In his book Tweet Naked, online marketing expert and social media agency CEO Scott Levy provides the critical information entrepreneurs need to craft a social media strategy that will boost their brand and their business.
+In this edited excerpt, the author discusses how to make the most of your brand's social media content.

 On your social media pages, there are at least 1,000 ways to get people to engage, such as asking questions, offering daily tips, or posting quotes and fun facts.
 You should definitely post video and photos: Pictures and videos are shared 40 percent more than text.
 Contests can also be a tremendous way to engage for two reasons: People like the idea of winning something, and if you give away a $100 or $200 prize and 10,000 people have shared or retweeted your post and spread the word about the contest, you win.

 You want to put content out there that's useful, helpful, and makes you a resource or reference; you're essentially baiting people to participate.
 So your content must be clever, creative, entertaining and, perhaps, a little controversial.
 You want to achieve that wow factor that comes from people seeing something new and unusual that they then want to share with others.

 You need to devise a plan that incorporates all forms of content: conversation, pictures, videos, blogs, and links between your platform and your website.
 For instance:

 - If you're running a contest, you need a prize that your target audience would love and then present the contest with graphics and photos.

 - If you're taking a survey, you need to know what questions will draw your audience's attention and how the answers might benefit your company (hit their "passionate button").
 You might even want to offer an incentive for responses.